KenKundert/emborg/doc/monitoring.rst

     ]

-The dictionaries in *repositories* can contain the following fields: *host*, *path*, *maintainer*, *max_age*. *host* is an arbitrary string that is used as description of the repository.
+The dictionaries in *repositories* can contain the following fields: *host*, *path*, *maintainer*, *max_age*.

+*host*:
+    An arbitrary string that is used as description of the repository.
 It is included in the email that is sent when problems occur to identify the backup and so should be unique.
-It is a good idea for it to contain both the host name and the source directory being backed up.  *path* is either the archive name or a full absolute path to the archive.
+It is a good idea for it to contain both the host name and the source directory being backed up.
+*path*:
-If *path* is an absolute path, it is used, otherwise it is added to the end of *root*.  *maintainer* is an email address, an email is sent to this address if there is an issue.  *max_age* is the number of hours that may pass before an archive is considered overdue.
+    Is either the archive name or a full absolute path to the archive.
+The modification time of the target of this path is used as the time of the last backup.
+If *path* is an absolute path, it is used, otherwise it is added to the end of *root*.
+*maintainer*:
+    An email address, an email is sent to this address if there is an issue.
+    *max_age* is the number of hours that may pass before an archive is considered overdue.
+*max_age*:
+    The maximum age in hours.
+If the back-up occurred more than this many hours in the past it is considered over due.

 *repositories* can also be specified as multi-line string: